How to know when your pet is considered senior?

 Changes to look out for

 As our pets age, it’s important to consider their changing needs.
 Dr Roslyn recommends a twice-yearly vet check to detect any age-related problems early on.
-She also highlights three areas that pet parents should pay close attention to:
+She also highlights four areas that pet parents should pay close attention to:

 - changes in mobility – can be a symptom of arthritis